 SMART IN WATER

-In most countries in the world water supply, including water source protection, is mainly the government’s responsibility, while in Finland since the early 1900’s that responsibility is shared.
-Water supply has been developed by cooperation between a variety of private and municipal organizations.
-Individual patrons or “champions”, non-profit and non-governmental organizations have made a significant contribution to the development of the sector.
+In most countries, water supply – including water source protection – is mainly the government’s responsibility.
+In Finland, this responsibility has been shared since the early 1900’s.
+The water supply has been developed jointly by a variety of private and municipal organizations.
+Individual patrons, non-profit and non-governmental organizations have made a significant contribution to the development of the sector.
 Consumers in Finland have always paid the major portion of capital costs, and in earlier times, contributed much of the labor and materials.

 Finnish water sector strengths include: